Controlled acoustic-driven vortex transport in coupled superfluid rings: Persistent current oscillations

 We note that the use of the phenomenological dissipative Gross–Pitaevskii equation (GPE) is well justified in this context.
 In our previous work \cite{Bland_2022}, we benchmarked this approach against more advanced finite-temperature descriptions~\cite{ZNG6,nick_book} -- more specifically against the stochastic projected GPE~\cite{Blakie:2008vka} and the kinetic Zaremba-Nikuni-Griffin~\cite{griffin_nikuni_book_09} model, and found that all methods produced qualitatively consistent results for the oscillation dynamics and damping trends.
+In the case of a weakly-accelerated system, we assume that the acceleration is constant during the whole protocol so the reservoir and condensate have relaxed to near-equilibrium and the dissipative GPE is applicable.
 The damped GPE thus provides a reliable and efficient effective model for capturing the dominant features of vortex-mediated transport considered here, even though it does not reproduce mode-dependent Landau damping in full detail.

 We proceed using the equal-size double-ring geometry previously used in works~\cite {bland2020persistent,Bland_2022,chaika2024acceleration}.
 The condensate is confined in a double-ring potential of two equal-sized parts forming the ‘8’-shaped geometry shown in Fig.~\ref{fig: scheme}(a).
 The trapping potential